Automotive Digital Retailing: Upsetting The Status Quo Has Its Challenges

 Most modern dealership websites have various forms, coupon pop-ups, tools, etc – intended to engage shoppers.
 Unfortunately, they are likely doing just the opposite.
 Required form fills push consumers away.
 Think about what the consumer wants, not what you want them to do.
 Consumers are more interested in getting information than giving it.
 As part of a customer-centric buying experience, the primary goal of your website should be to sell the car, not the appointment.

-Think of it this way… Digital retailing (DR) done right, is a ‘deal’ generation strategy, not ‘lead’ generation with a few extra bells and whistles.
+Think of it this way… Digital retailing (DR) done right, is a ‘deal’ generation strategy, ‘lead’ generation with a few extra bells and whistles.
 It is the start of the deal.
 DR should create a clear path to purchase experience, allowing the consumer to self-direct their car buying experience online (at least up to the paperwork and vehicle delivery), start and stop where they want – and seamlessly pick up where they left off when they get to the dealership.
 We are talking about a digitally connected retail experience that allows you, the dealer, to go as fast or as slow as the customer wants.

 Leads vs. Deals